Does Ice Help to Heal Acne?

-Spot treatment: For a safe and convenient method of preventing an acne lesion, try putting a single ice cube into a plastic bag and gently hold it on an emerging pimple for 5 minutes, twice a day.
+Spot Treatment: For a safe and convenient method of preventing an acne lesion, try putting a single ice cube into a Ziploc®-type bag and gently hold it on an emerging pimple for 5 minutes, twice a day.
 It works less well on a full-blown zit.

-Treating your entire face: Fill a Styrofoam cup with water and freeze it.
-Peel away the top ½ inch of Styrofoam and very gently move the ice around your entire face for 5–10 minutes.
-You may do this up to twice per day.
+Treating Your Entire Face: Fill a Styrofoam cup with water and freeze it.
+Peel away the top ½ inch of Styrofoam and very gently move the ice around your entire face for 5 - 10 minutes.
+You can do this up to twice per day.
 However, since acne-prone skin should only be washed a maximum of twice per day, make sure you do it immediately before washing your face during your morning and/or evening acne treatment regimen.